Raymond Njoku: Early life and education

+Political career

 Njoku returned to Nigeria and was a successful lawyer in Aba, Eastern Nigeria, 1949–1954.
 He was president of Igbo State Union of Nigeria in succession to Dr Nnamdi Azikiwe; Vice President NCNC (National Council of Nigeria & the Cameroon), and also served the Aba community as the leader of the Aba Community League of the Ibo State Union.
 He contested for a regional seat in 1951, but was unsuccessful.
 However, in 1954, he was elected to the Federal House of Representative.
 He was appointed cabinet minister: Commerce & Industry, Transport & Aviation 1954- 1966.
 The final and definitive motion for Nigerian Independence on 1 October 1960 was moved by Prime Minister Abubakar Tafawa Balewa and endorsed by his cabinet colleague Raymond Njoku, minister of Trade & Industry.
 He was the chairman of the Commonwealth Parliamentary Association; addressed British parliamentarians, including Prime Minister Harold Macmillan, at the Guildhall, London.
 During the Biafra War Prime Minister Harold Wilson read his telegram to the House of Commons calling for a ceasefire.
 Sir Hugh Fraser, Duncan Sandys and Patrick Wall were among his members of parliament friends.
 Njoku was made a knight of St Sylvester & St Gregory by Pope Paul VI.